conestack/node.ext.directory/README.rst

 TODO
 ====

+- Use regular expressions for child factories if desired.

 - Suppress lifecycle events in ``_create_child_by_factory``.

 - Read ``fs_mode`` from filesystem if not set on ``File`` or ``Directory``.